computer-communication-security-club/ctf-night/CONTRIBUTING.md

 ### TODO

-Feel free to add if i missed anything:
+Feel free to add if we missed anything:
 - [...]
 - [...]